-Your customers will find your business online in a wide variety of places, from Google through to social networks like Facebook, to industry-specific websites like Tripadvisor, and local business listing sites like Yelp or Google Local.
+Your customers will find your business online in a wide variety of places, from Google through to social networks like Facebook, to industry-specific websites and local business listing sites like Yelp or Google Local.

 It can be overwhelming keeping track of all your reviews.
 You might also not know where to focus your review collecting efforts - after all, each customer can only write one review per purchase.
 You can't publish the same review to multiple sources without being penalised by Google for duplicate content, which in turn really harms your SEO and rankings.

 So, before deciding on which site to focus your efforts on, you should first ask yourself what you're trying to achieve from reviews.
 Depending on the kind of business you have and whether you service just a small local area, your local region, the whole county or even the whole world, will dictate where best to collect reviews.

 We'll first talk about the sites on which reviews can be collected, and then we'll look at a few business cases later on in the post that ties up where each business should collect reviews.